Days or weeks into a project, your supervisor asks for a progress report.

 We begin, of course, with the all-important question a newbie might have: “What is a progress report?”

 In case you prefer watching over reading, feel free to check out the video summary of this blog post:

 What is a progress report?

-A progress report is exactly what it sounds like – a document that explains in detail how you far you’ve gone towards the completion of a project.
+A progress report is exactly what it sounds like—a document that explains in detail how far you’ve gone towards the completion of a project.

 It outlines the activities you’ve carried out, the tasks you’ve completed, and the milestones you’ve reached vis-à-vis your project plan.

-A progress report is typically written for a supervisor, colleagues, or client.
+A progress report is typically written for a supervisor, colleague, or client.
 You might write it on your behalf or work with your teammates to produce a team progress report.